sorabhtomar/intemporel/README.md

 Documentation
 ---------------

-Please refer to the documentation website: http://www.dbansal.com
+Please refer to the documentation website: http://db.fyi

 Changelog
 ---------------

+1.1.1
+* Clean up

 1.0.7
 * Removed the_posts_navigation and the_post_navigation function definitions from template-tags.php